Trip: 14 August 2020. From Salamina to Perama, with the ARIS IV of Psomas Shipping.

 Just before the departure of the ARIS IV, I saw the small passenger boat SALAMIS EXPRESS III of Salamis Express leaving Salamina in order to head towards Perama.

-The IOANNIS SOPHIA K seen in Salamina, in what was her second straight summer on the Perama-Salamina line.
+The IOANNIS SOPHIA K seen in Salamina, during what was her second straight summer on the Perama-Salamina line.
 She had also operated there during the first two summers of her career, back in 2016 and in 2017, while in 2018 she was on the Rion-Antirrion line.

 At 15:40, the ARIS IV departed Salamina in order to head towards Perama.
 Here is another view of the IOANNIS SOPHIA K.